boblinchuan/pybag/README.md

 - `OA_INCLUDE_DIR`: Include directory.
 - `OA_LINK_DIR`: Link directory.

+Compiling with the OA libraries will add the `PyOADatabase` class to `core.pyi` after compile time.
+If `PyOADatabase` does not exist, then you did not compile with the OA libraries.

 Pybag has been tested with the OpenAccess 2.2 API.
 These features are included for legacy compatibility and are not actively maintained.

 ## Licensing